 See All Characteristic Ratings

-The Petit Basset Griffon Vendéen is a small scent hound that has won the hearts of millions.
-Although the breed appears to be designed for winsome cuteness, in actuality, PBGVs are tough hunters that were developed for a specific purpose: to hunt small game in the rough terrain of the Vendeen region of France.
+The Petit Basset Griffon Vendéen is a small scent hound who has won the hearts of millions.
+Although the dog breed appears to be designed for winsome cuteness, in actuality, PBGVs are tough hunters who were developed for a specific purpose: to hunt small game in the rough terrain of the Vendeen region of France.
 The breed is known for a merry and outgoing personality.

 Additional articles you will be interested in:

 The Petit Basset Griffon Vendéen (pronounced peh-TEE bah-SAY grih-FON von-day-ON, and nicknamed the PBGV) has a rough, scruffy outline and distinctive long eyebrows, beard, and moustache.
 They are generally 13 to 15 inches tall, and their bodies are longer than they are tall.
 PBGVs were bred to hunt small game, such as rabbits, in rough terrain.

 The PBGV's coat is moderately long, and harsh to the touch.
 They are a double-coated breed, and the undercoat is thick and soft.
 Coat color is white with any combination of lemon, orange, black, sable, tri-color, or grizzle markings.

 In addition to their charmingly tousled appearance, PBGVs have a delightful personality.
 They are active, happy, curious, and highly intelligent.
 They are affectionate dogs that need attention from people.
 They are great with children and people of all ages.
 They also get along well with other dogs and pets in your family when properly socialized.

 While PBGVs can have a mind of their own, they respond well to patient, consistent training methods.
 Bored or lonely PBGVs will find ways to entertain themselves, so it's important to give yours a variety of toys and things to chew on, as well as keeping him in a safe place where he can't harm himself or your possessions if you must leave him alone.